-Title: Q CM Operation ation at the Upgraded Injector Test Facil lity (UITF) Location: Upgraded Injector Test Facility (U Bay Area, rooms 1127-1129 Injector Test Facility (UITF) located in the Te , rooms 1127-1129 (UITF) located in the Test Lab High XOSP TOSP Risk Cla ottophed) Highest Risk Code Before Mitigation 3 - (per Task Hazard Analysis attached) (See ESH&Q Manual Chapter 3210 Appendix T3 Risk Code Assignment .) ighest Ris Mitigation 1 Owning Organization: Center for Injectors and Sources, Accel.
+Title: Q CM Operation at the Upgraded Injector Test Facility (no beam acceleration) Location n: 10 I Injector Test Facility (UITF) located in t , rooms 1127-1129 tor Test Facility (UITF) located in the Test Lab High s 1127-1129 Туре: XOSP TOSP Risk Classification (per Task Hazard Analysis attached) Code Before Mitigation 3 pter 3210 Appendix T3 Risk Code Assignment.)
+Highest Risk Code after Mitigation (N, 1, or 2): 1 Owning Organization: Center for Injectors and Sources, Accel.
 Div.
-Eshruary 0 2010 Document Owner(s): Matthew Poelker Date: February 9, 2019

-DEFINE THE SCOPE OF WORK

-1. Purpose of the Procedure - Describe in detail the reason for the procedure (what is being done and why).

-The purpose of this OSP is to describe in detail the procedures for safely applying high power RF to the cold Quarter Cryomodule (QCM) at the UITF (but not accelerating beam).
+10 Document Owner(s): Matthew Poelker Date: May 16, 20 18 DEFINE THE SCOPE OF WORK 1.
+Purpose of the Procedure - Describe in detail the reason for the procedure (what is being done and why).
+The purpose of this OSP is to describe in detail the procedures for safely applying high power RF to the cold Quarter Cryomodule (QCM) at the Upgraded Injector Test Facility (UITF), but not accelerating beam.
 There are two main concerns: prompt ionizing radiation as a result of field emission inside the QCM, and ODH conditions that result from cryogenic conditions required to operate the SRF accelerating cavities.

-The UITF can function as a gun test stand.
-But when beam is accelerated to an energy that exceeds the potential energy applied to the gun, the UITF is considered an operational accelerator (beyond this OSP).

-For the purposes of hazard assessment, FSAD Rev. 8 considers all the hazards associated with the UITF and specifies required mitigations.
-Operations related to high-power RF commissioning of the QCM are governed by this OSP that addresses the relevant hazards and mitigations.
-Hazards associated with operation of the UITF as an accelerator require the use of credited controls.
-Those credited controls are identified in the FSAD Rev. 8 (and incorporated into the UITF Accelerator Safety Envelope (ASE)).
-The requirements for operating the UITF as an accelerator are incorporated in another OSP that addresses the relevant hazards and mitigations associated with both operation as a Gun Test Stand and as an operational accelerator as specific in the ASE.
+FSAD Rev. 7a considered the Injector Test Facility to be a Technical Area containing one or more accelerator components that did not constitute an accelerator and did not create hazards that presented an unacceptable risk (require the use of credited controls for hazard mitigation).
+FSAD Rev. 8, in DRAFT, considers the Upgraded Injector Test Facility (UITF) to be an accelerator, analyzes the hazards, and specifies the hazard mitigations.
+This OSP provides the basis for RF-commissioning of the QCM at UITF and is consistent with the requirements in FSAD Rev. 8 DRAFT.

-Final Safety Assessment Document Rev 8 https://jlabdoc.jlab.org/docushare/dsweb/Get/Document-160467/FSAD%20Rev8%2011%202018%20with%20signature.pdf
+Final Safety Assessment Document Rev 7a: https://jlabdoc.jlab.org/docushare/dsweb/View/Collection-4440